 The S-Squad Series

 Some of that fascination stems from early film viewing.
 I remember being taken to the cinema to see The Blob.
 I couldn't have been more than seven or eight, and it scared the crap out of me.
-The original incarnation of Kong has been with me since around the same time. also around ten, my local fleapit was showing a variety of things that stayed with me, from Mechakong to Godzilla, from the Valley of the Gwangi to One Million Years B.C., from Jason and the Argonauts to the Golden Voyage of Sinbad that have left me with a lifelong passion for stop-motion dinosaurs, and indeed, everything Harryhausen related.
+The original incarnation of Kong has been with me since around the same time.
+Also around then my local fleapit was showing a variety of things that stayed with me, from Mechakong to Godzilla, from the Valley of the Gwangi to One Million Years B.C., from Jason and the Argonauts to the Golden Voyage of Sinbad that have left me with a lifelong passion for dinosaurs, stop-motion monsters, and indeed, everything Harryhausen related.

 Similarly, not long after that period, somewhere around the late 60's, early '70s.
 I remember the BBC showing re-runs of classic creature features late on Friday nights, and THEM! in particular left a mark on my psyche.

 I've also got a Biological Sciences degree, and even while watching said movies, I'm usually trying to figure out how the creature would actually work in nature -- what would it eat?
 How would it procreate?
 What effect would it have on the environment around it?